Table of contents

 - Importance of idempotent operations in distributed systems, where failures and retries are expected

-- Importance of identifying race condition in concurrent operations that manipulate the same data set
+- Importance of identifying race conditions in concurrent operations that manipulate the same data set

 - Writing and maintaining a reusable library with common functions